How to File a Trade Name (DBA) in Maryland

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
 Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without forming another entity.

-How much does a DBA cost in Maryland?
+How much does it cost to file a DBA in Maryland?

 The filing fee to register a Trade Name in Maryland is $25.
 The average turnaround is 5-7 business days.
 Expedited service is available for an additional $50 and can be completed the same day.